devnulled/dotfiles/README.md

-dotfiles
+Brandon's Shitty Dotfiles
 ========

-My dotfiles.
+My dotfiles that are nothing special.
 Pretty much for my own use, but feel free to borrow/use.

 Not really happy with them at the moment.. the git stuff is pretty decent, but I need to refactor most of everything else and add a lot more helper aliases.